Cyprus flag Cyprus Beach Holidays

 Cyprus is tourist-friendly but has some key cultural and legal rules:

-Avoid taking photographs near military buildings as this could lead to arrest.
+Avoid taking photographs near sensitive areas like military buildings to prevent arrest.

 Bonus tips:

-If you hire a moped or quad bike, note that you will have to pay for any damage as insurance often only covers third parties.
+If you hire a moped or quad bike, you will likely have to pay for any damage to the vehicle as rental insurance often only covers third-party.

 More information